 Purpose: Students with certain seizure disorders may require diazepam to terminate these seizures and decrease the chance for brain damage which may be associated with the seizure activity.
-Rectal diazepam (herein known as diazepam) is a rescue drug used in seizure emergencies such as prolonged seizures or cluster seizures.
-Diazepam is a non-sterile gel formulation of diazepam in a rectal delivery system and is available in pre-dosed syringes.
-Diazepam is Federal Drug Administration (herein after referred to as FDA) approved for persons with epilepsy who are on stable regimens of anticonvulsants and who require intermittent use of rectal diazepam gel to control acute repetitive seizures, prolonged seizures or cluster seizures.
+Prolonged seizure activity can in some instances result in death.
+Rectal or nasal diazepam is a rescue drug used in seizure emergencies such as prolonged seizures or cluster seizures.
+Rectal Diazepam is a non-sterile gel formulation of diazepam in a rectal delivery system and is available in pre-dosed syringes.
+Rectal Diazepam is licensed for use for students who are under the age of 6.
+Nasal Diazepam comes in the form of a single dose nasal spray and is licensed for use in students age 6 and over.
+Diazepam is Federal Drug Administration (FDA) approved for persons with epilepsy who are on stable regimens of anticonvulsants and who require intermittent use of rectal Diazepam gel or nasal Diazepam to control acute repetitive seizures, prolonged seizures or cluster seizures.
 Diazepam administration in the school setting will be in accordance with FDA-approved criteria.
 Students on diazepam are also on seizure precautions.
 This is a life threatening condition.

-Protocol: The certified school-employed registered nurse (herein referred to as school RN), in accordance with R.S.17.28 relative to school nurses, R.S.17:436 relative to performing noncomplex health procedures in public schools, R.S.17:436.1 relative to medication administration in the schools, the Louisiana State Board of Elementary and Secondary Education (herein known as BESE) & Louisiana State Board of Nursing (herein known as LSBN) may delegate to trained, unlicensed employees the administration of rectal diazepam in certain emergency situations.
+Protocol: The school registered nurse (herein referred to as school RN), in accordance with R.S.17.28 relative to school nurses, R.S.17:436 relative to performing non-complex health procedures in public schools, R.S.17:436.1 relative to medication administration in the schools, the Louisiana State Board of Elementary and

+Secondary Education (herein known as BESE) & Louisiana State Board of Nursing (herein known as LSBN) may delegate to trained, unlicensed assistive employees the administration of rectal or nasal diazepam in certain emergency situations.
 The nursing care must be based on the school RN's assessment of the school environment, the clinical acuity of the student, and the overall complexity of the student's healthcare problems.
 The school RN retains the accountability for the total nursing care of the student and determines the appropriateness of delegation based on his/her assessment of each individual student/situation.
 While this protocol may require alteration or revision to meet the needs of the individual student, it is sound and can be used to assist the school RN in developing Individualized Healthcare Plans for students with epilepsy for whom diazepam has been prescribed.
 This protocol identifies criteria mandated by policy or law and other criteria, which are not mandatory, but recommended.
-This protocol is based on the Louisiana State Board of Nursing's "Declaratory Statement Regarding the Registered School Nurse Delegating to Trained Unlicensed School Employees the Administration of Rectal Diazepam in Certain Emergency Situations (March 2005)."